Stratford-upon-Avon, the Cotswolds & Oxford

-Departs from London as follows:
+Departs on Tuesdays from London

 The thick-walled castles inspired Shakespeare's battle-torn tales.
 The narrow cobbled lanes kindled his love stories’ twists and turns.
 And the deep, green valleys encouraged him to write about monsters, myths, and magic.
 On this adventure, we take you through the landscapes that sparked his imagination and his inspirational hometown of Stratford-upon-Avon.